scorpido74/azure-docs.nl-nl/articles/iot-dps/how-to-use-custom-allocation-policies.md

     -- Build files have been written to: E:/IoT Testing/azure-iot-sdk-c/cmake
     ```

-## <a name="simulate-the-devices"></a>De apparaten simuleren
+## <a name="simulate-the-devices"></a>Simulate the devices

-In deze sectie werkt u een inrichtings voorbeeld bij met de naam **prov\_dev\_client\_voor beeld** dat zich bevindt in de Azure IOT C-SDK die u eerder hebt ingesteld.
+In this section, you update a provisioning sample named **prov\_dev\_client\_sample** located in the Azure IoT C SDK you set up previously.

-Met deze voorbeeld code wordt een opstart volgorde voor apparaten gesimuleerd die de inrichtings aanvraag naar uw Device Provisioning service-exemplaar verzendt.
-De opstart procedure zorgt ervoor dat het apparaat voor de pop-upmodus wordt herkend en toegewezen aan de IoT-hub met behulp van het aangepaste toewijzings beleid.
+This sample code simulates a device boot sequence that sends the provisioning request to your Device Provisioning Service instance.
+The boot sequence will cause the toaster device to be recognized and assigned to the IoT hub using the custom allocation policy.

 1. Selecteer in Azure Portal het tabblad **Overzicht** voor uw Device Provisioning-service en noteer de waarde van het **_Id-bereik_** .

     ![Device Provisioning Service-eindpuntgegevens uit de portalblade extraheren](./media/quick-create-simulated-device-x509/extract-dps-endpoints.png)

-2. Open in Visual Studio het oplossings bestand **azure_iot_sdks.
-SLN** dat is gegenereerd door cmake eerder uit te voeren.
+2. In Visual Studio, open the **azure_iot_sdks.sln** solution file that was generated by running CMake earlier.
 Het oplossingsbestand bevindt zich als het goed is op de volgende locatie:

     ```
     azure-iot-sdk-c\cmake\azure_iot_sdks.sln